redhatci/ansible-collection-redhatci-ocp/docs/dev.md

 The collection has multiple CI pipelines that run on every PR:

-- PR pipeline: [`.github/workflows/pr.yml`](../.github/workflows/pr.yml) that runs the sanity tests and fails if there are any regression.
+- PR pipeline: [`.github/workflows/pr.yml`](../.github/workflows/pr.yml) that runs the sanity tests and Ansible lint.
+It fails if there is any regression.
 It also runs a check on the PR Dependencies (`Depends-On:` lines in the commit message) to make sure that the dependencies are merged before the PR.
 - DCI BOS2 pipeline: [`.github/workflows/dci.yml`](../.github/workflows/dci.yml) that runs a DCI job to test the collection in a virtual environment at the BOS2 Telco Partner CI lab.
 It is triggered only when a change is modifying files in the `/roles/` directory.
 You can use `Test-Hint*` strings in the PR to modify what is tested.
 See [the DCI documentation](https://docs.distributed-ci.io/dci-openshift-agent/docs/development/#hints) for more details.
 - DCI Dallas pipeline: run DCI jobs on a baremetal cluster in the Telco Partner CI Dallas lab.
 It is triggered only when changes are modifying files in the `role/cnf-cert` or `roles/preflight` directories.
 - RPM build pipeline (local/check).
 This is managed by the Zuul CI on https://softwarefactory-project.io/.
 It builds rpm for el8 and el9.